LeiWangR/leiwangr.github.io/_services/services.md

 I have the honor of serving as an **Area Chair** for the 27th International Conference on Pattern Recognition (ICPR 2024) by invitation from [Prof. Cheng-Lin Liu](http://www.nlpr.ia.ac.cn/liucl/) (CASIA).

-I am serving as a **Guest Editor** for the MDPI open-access journal Electronics, specifically for the Special Issue titled 'Action Recognition Based on Neural Network'.
+I am serving as a **Guest Editor** for the MDPI open-access journal Electronics, specifically for the Special Issue titled 'Motion-centric Video Processing'.

 I regularly review technical papers for the following journals, conferences & workshops.